dnknth/ldap-ui/README.md

 - Asynchronous LDAP backend with decent scalability
 - Available as [Docker image](https://hub.docker.com/r/dnknth/ldap-ui)

 The app always requires authentication, even if the directory permits anonymous access.
-User credentials are validated through a simple `bind` on the directory (SASL is not supported).
-What a particular user can see (and edit) is governed entirely by directory access rules.
-The app shows the directory contents, nothing less, nothing more.
+Credentials are validated through a simple `bind` on the directory (SASL is not supported).
+What a user can see and edit is governed entirely by directory access rules.

 ## Usage